Get the newsletter.

 How to Make a Hatch Green Chile Cheeseburger

 A good green chile cheeseburger starts with roasted green chiles.
 If you have never roasted your own peppers before, don’t worry.
 It is very simple.
 All you need is a broiler and a pair of tongs.
+Roasting brings out the smoky depth.

 4. Use your fingers or the back of a knife to scrape or peel the skins off.

-Are Hatch chile peppers spicy?
+Are Hatch green chile peppers spicy?

 Hatch chiles are somewhat spicy, but not too bad.
 The Scoville Scale measures Hatch chiles between 1,500 and 2,500 units—about the same as poblano or Anaheim peppers.
 Comparatively, habañero peppers weigh in at a head-popping, fire-breathing 80,000 to 300,000 units.